-- If you will be out of the county or the state on election day
+- If you will be out of the city, county or the state on election day

-- If you have a physical illness, infirmity, or handicap which prevents you from getting to the polls
+- If you have a physical illness, infirmity, or handicap which prevents your attendance at the polls

-- If you are enrolled as a student at an educational institution located outside Lee County and cannot get to the polls on election day.
+- If you are enrolled as a student at an educational institution located outside Lee County, attendance at which prevents his or her attendance at the polls

-- If you are a member, spouse or dependent of a member of the armed forces of the United States in which case you may apply under the provision of "The Federal Voting Assistance Act".
+- If you are, or are a spouse or dependent of, a member of the armed forces of the United States

-- If you are appointed as an election officer or named as a poll watcher at a polling place other than your regular polling place.
+- If you have been appointed as an election officer or named as a poll watcher at a polling place other than your regular polling place

 How to apply